Dougxiii/DougXIII/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning HTML, CSS, JS, Java and Python
+- 🌱 I’m currently learning JAVA
-- 🤔 I’m looking for help with Front-End
+- 🤔 I’m looking for help with back-end and database
 - 📫 How to reach me: douglasbt.dev@gmail.com